MickyMori/Lab_assignment_1/README.md

 Notice that “reach marker xxx” means that one side of the xxx marker must be at least 170 pixels in the camera frame.

-`Note:` You can switch to the branch `rotating_camera` for a slightly different implementation of the project.
-Unfortunately, the implementation on the real robot is possible only with a fixed camera.
+`Note:` The README for the `rotating_camera` branch contains details about a slightly different implementation for the project.
+However, it's important to note that the actual implementation on the real robot can only be achieved using a fixed camera.

 Create and setup a Catkin Workspace
 --------------------------------